luisquintanilla/mlnet-workshop/labs/07-mlops.md

 ## Phase 7.4: Data and Model Tests
 Well done!
-If you've made it this far, you've succesfully setup a workflow that automatically trains your model on new commits.
+If you have made it this far, you've successfully setup a workflow that automatically trains your model on new commits.
 However, as with any well architected software application, we also require automated tests to be run to ensure that the application works as expected.
-Similarly we can add tests to our model training workflow.
+Similarly, we can add tests to our model training workflow.

 There are two types of tests that we will be looking into today: